 I would tell someone considering studying abroad to be open with your choice of country.
 I had been planning on studying in Australia until my uncle recommended South Africa.
 It was not a country that I had researched at all before he mentioned it and it ended up being the best decision I have ever made.

 Any advice for recently returned study abroad students?

 I remember feeling such a deep sadness when I realized that my time in South Africa had come to an end.
 Leaving just didn’t feel right.
 I think that what got me through it was realizing that I was meant to go back, that it wasn’t out of reach.
 I’d say to those returning home that the sadness will fade with time and that you will have an amazing experience to think back on for the rest of your life, and maybe even a great place to visit in the future!

-This post was contributed by Rachel Cerruti, who studied abroad with AIFS in Stellenbosch, South Africa in Fall 2015.
+This post was contributed by AIFS alum Rachel Cerruti, who studied abroad in Stellenbosch, South Africa in Fall 2015.